essepuntato/rash/sources/odt2rash/README.md

-# SPAR Xtractor Sources
+# ODT2RASH Sources

 The project is based of Apache Maven for building.

 ## Compiling the source code
-The sources can be compiled from the top-level directory of SPAR Xtractor (i.e., the one in which this README is included in) with the following command:
+The sources can be compiled from the top-level directory of ODT2RASH converter (i.e., the one in which this README is included in) with the following command:

 $> mvn install

-The clean maven instruction can be provided in order to clean software dependencies from the local maven repository before building.
+The clean maven instruction can be provided in order to clean software dependencies from the local maven repository before building and packaging.
 For example:

-$> mvn clean install
+$> mvn clean install package

 ## Binaries